zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Integration of External Services
 --------------------------------

-Within an enterprise infrastructure, part of the infrastructure can be either outsourced, hosted in a branch office in a different city or country, or even supplied by a third party service provider.
-Typical examples include a central data center in the company's HQ or the use of services by a third-party provider.
+In several scenarios there is a service, which is used or required by other services on a cluster, that runs on a dedicated server.
+A typical example is a cluster interacting with a database instance hosted elsewhere, for example on a different subnet within the company's infrastructure, or hosted by a third party service provider.

 |mesh| proves useful in these situations, allowing to securely connect
 a |product| installation to external services.